gopidoshi/Team_Unicorn_WiT_Hackathon/README.md

 ### USE CASE 1:

 Mekhala wants to visit a hospital to see her relative.
-She logs in to Digital-Kataar , a Web App , where she books a slot for herself and receives a confirmation in the form of a QR code.
+She logs in to Catalyst web app , where she books a slot for herself and receives a confirmation in the form of a QR code.

 Now, Mekhala reaches the hospital at the time of her slot.
 At the very entry of the hospital, she is screened by a CCTV camera which detects whether she has worn a PPE face mask or not.
 She is allowed inside the hospital premises only when the camera detects her wearing a mask.
 Once allowed, she now enters the premises and meets the receptionist, who confirms her slot and lets her visit her relative in the ward.